Invisalign Washington, DC

 Crooked teeth also give you an uneven bite.
 When you bite down with straight teeth, the pressure of your bite evenly distributes evenly across all your teeth.
 With crooked teeth, some teeth take on more of that pressure than others.
 Those teeth wear down faster and are more likely to break or chip because of the extra pressure they take on.

 An uneven bite is also one of the leading causes of TMJ disorders.
 The jaw joint doesn’t move smoothly because the uneven bite wears it down.
 The muscles that work to help move your jaw become strained and cause pain and tension throughout your face, head, and neck.
-You may also experience popping and clicking when you’re using your jaw, it might get stuck in place, and it can be hard to open and close it.
+You may also feel popping and clicking when you’re using your jaw, it might get stuck in place, and it can be hard to open and close it.

 Benefits of Invisalign